bartek-fecko/fullstackapp/README.md

 project uses enviroment variables:
 `MONGO_DB_URI(mongodb database adress), PORT(port to listen), JWT_SECRET(any secret key)`
-that mus be supplied when you want to use app.
+that mus be supplied when you want to use app. in dev creating .env file, and with command line on the server. in development it's recomended to use enviroment `HTTPS=false` variable.

 For some reason heroku can't build backend server(for now) so in order to publish app, it's needed to build it locally, using  `build:local` script before you push it to heroku.

 to run development server use `dev` script.